CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

 ## Overview

-In this exercise, you will learn how to Containerize the Contoso traders application using Docker images.
+In this exercise, you will learn how to Containerize the Contoso Traders application using Docker images.
 Containerized applications are applications that run in isolated runtime environments called containers.
 A Docker image is a file used to execute code in a Docker container.
 Docker images act as a set of instructions to build a Docker container, like a template.
 Also, you will be pushing the created Docker images to the Azure Container Registry.

 ### Task 1: Set up a local infrastructure with the Linux VM

 In this task, you will be connecting to the Build agent VM using the Command prompt and will be cloning the Contoso trader website GitHub repo.

-1. Once you log into the VM, search for **cmd** **(1)** in the windows search bar and click on **Command Prompt** **(2)** to open.
+1. Once you log into the VM, search for **cmd** **(1)** in the Windows search bar and click on **Command Prompt** **(2)** to open.

    ![](media/latest-ex1-opencmd.png "open cmd")